ScaleX-Protocol/smart-contract/docs/FAUCET_DEPLOYMENT.md

 ## Integration with Main System

-The faucet system integrates with the main GTX trading system by providing test tokens that can be used for:
+The faucet system integrates with the main SCALEX trading system by providing test tokens that can be used for:

 1. **Cross-chain deposits**: Tokens from faucet can be deposited via side chain
 2. **Local deposits**: Tokens can be deposited directly on core chain
 3. **Trading**: Users can trade with faucet-distributed tokens after depositing

-For complete system deployment, deploy the faucet first, then proceed with the main GTX system deployment as documented in `DEPLOYMENT.md`.
+For complete system deployment, deploy the faucet first, then proceed with the main SCALEX system deployment as documented in `DEPLOYMENT.md`.